- A01 ~ The Rebirth of the Phoenix

 “Yeah,” I affirm at Aia’s question.

-“Kenichi married Anabel at the age of twenty, in Sydney,” Aia tells with her DigiBook in hand.
+“Kenichi married Anabel at the age of twenty-three, in Sydney,” Aia tells with her DigiBook in hand.
 “A year after their wedding, they had a son.
-They called him Kira in honor to his lost grandfather.
+They called him Kira in honor of his lost grandfather.
 Three years later, Anabel gave birth to twins, Katherine and Anna.”

 “Kira had one son,” May continues.
 “Only child.
 Both Katherine and Anna had two kids each, one of each gender.
 From there on, each couple had at least one child until we cannot find any data…”